Zondax/cosmos-sdk/crypto/docs/adr.md

 Documentation & Community Engagement

-* Cryptography v2 ADR: Draft a new Architecture Decision Record to guide and document the evolution of the module.
+* Cryptography v2 ADR: Draft a new Architecture Decision Record to guide and document the evolution of the module (this document).

 * Enhance documentation to ensure clarity and promote community engagement, providing a platform for feedback and collaborative growth.